Khaire7031/ECommerce-Website/README.md

 3. View and manage your cart contents by adding, removing, or updating items.
 4. Proceed to checkout, enter your shipping and payment details, and place your order.
 5. As an admin, access the admin dashboard to manage products and view orders.

-## Running on a Server

-this project is running on globally on

 ## Customization